TowhidKashem/snapchat-clone/README.md

     <code>cd filters &amp;&amp; gulp watchJS</code> to watch for changes
   </li>
   <li>
-    If you want to browse the production build run the commands
+    If you want to browse the production build run the command
     <code>npm run build &amp;&amp; npm run serve</code>, then navigate to
     <code>http://localhost:5000</code> locally or
     <code>http://192.168.0.185:5000</code> on the network
   </li>
   <li>
-    The <code>baseUrl</code> is set to the <code>src</code> directory in tsconfig which means you can use clean import paths like <code>import Foo from 'common/Foo'</code> instead of messy relative paths like <code>import Foo from '../../common/Foo'</code>
+    The <code>baseUrl</code> is set to the <code>src</code> directory in tsconfig which means you can use clean import paths like
+    <code>import Foo from 'common/Foo'</code> instead of messy relative paths
+    like <code>import Foo from '../../common/Foo'</code>
   </li>
   <li>
     The project was bootsraped using
     <code>Create React App</code>
     in case you were wondering where webpack configs and such are.
-You can always <code>eject</code> if you need access to those things..
+You can always <code>eject</code> if you need access to those things
   </li>
   <li>
-    This is purely a front end demo project, the "api" is nothing but a bunch of hard coded json files located in <code>/public/api/*.json</code>.
+    This is purely a front end demo project, the "API" is nothing but a bunch of hard coded json files located in <code>/public/api/*.json</code>.
 All data is dummy data!
   </li>